Sinking of MV Sewol: Background

 Sewol began operations on 15 March 2013.
 She made three round trips per week from Incheon to Jeju, each one-way voyage of 425 km taking 13.5 hours to complete.
 On 19 February 2014, she received an interim inspection and a periodic inspection from the Register.
 It had made the round trip a total of 241 times until the day of the incident.

 On 15 April 2014, Sewol was scheduled to leave the port at Incheon at 6:30 p.m.
 KST.
 A fog, which restricted visibility to less than 1 km, led the Incheon vessel traffic service (VTS) to issue a low visibility warning around 5:30 p.m., leading the Shipping Association to hold Sewol's departure.
 The VTS retracted the warning around 8:35 p.m., and the Shipping Association removed the restriction on Sewol's departure after checking the weather conditions with the operator of the Palmido lighthouse and consulting with the KCG.
 She departed around 9 p.m., and was the only ship to leave port that evening.

-When Sewol departed, she was carrying 443 passengers, 33 crew members, and a total of 2,142.7 tons of cargo, including 185 cars.
-Among the 443 passengers were 325 students on a field trip from Danwon High School.
+When Sewol departed, she was carrying 476 passengers, 33 crew members, and a total of 2,142.7 tons of cargo, including 185 cars.
+Among the 476 passengers were 325 students and 14 teachers on a field trip from Danwon High School.
 Five passengers were of non-Korean nationality.
 The ship was commanded by 69-year-old Captain Lee Joon-seok, who had been brought in as a replacement for the regular captain.
 Lee had over forty years of experience at sea and had traveled the route before.
 He was hired on a one-year contract, with a monthly salary of ₩2.7 million (roughly US$2,500).
 Lee worked with 33 crew members on the journey, of which nineteen were irregular, part-time workers.